Black Mental Wellness® Day

 Black Mental Wellness Day is a transformative and empowering virtual event dedicated to Black Mental Health and Wellness.
 In recognition of the unique mental health challenges faced by the Black community, this day has been curated as a day filled with engaging workshops and educational sessions aimed at promoting mental well-being and personal growth.

-Black Mental Wellness Day will feature insightful discussions, workshops, and resources to support your well-being.
+Black Mental Wellness Day features insightful discussions, workshops, and resources to support your well-being.

-Black Mental Wellness, Corp. is approved by the American Psychological Association to sponsor continuing education for psychologists.
-3 CEs for psychologists are available for registrants who attend the event.
-Black Mental Wellness, Corp. maintains responsibility for this event and its content.
+3 hours of continuing education is available.
+Black Mental Wellness is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Black Mental Wellness maintains responsibility for this program and its content.

 For additional information on continuing education, please contact: Dr. Danielle Busby at DrBusby@BlackMentalWellness.com.